riverluara/love-peace/doc/DesignDoc.md

 (Like.. what users want to get from our game?)

 ### Glossary and Acronyms
-> Provide a table of terms and acronyms.
+> Table of terms and acronyms.

 | Term | Definition |
 |------|------------|